mdnogueira/azure-docs.pt-pt/includes/app-service-mobile-dotnet-backend-create-new-service.md

-1. Inicie sessão no [portal do Azure].
+1. Inicie sessão no [Portal do Azure].

 2. Clique em **Novo**.